Savings Catch-Up Calculator

 Formula Variants for Savings Projections

-While the core compound interest formula is widely used, variations exist depending on the specific savings scenario.
-The formula presented above is a general form for future value with regular contributions.
-However, for simpler cases, such as a lump sum with no additional contributions, the formula simplifies to:
+The formula above is a general form for future value with regular contributions.
+For simpler cases, such as a lump sum with no additional contributions, it simplifies to the standard compound interest formula.

-Conversely, if you want to determine the required monthly contribution to reach a specific future value, given an initial investment and interest rate, a different formula is used, derived from the future value of an annuity:
+If you want to determine the required monthly contribution to reach a specific future value, the formula rearranges to:

 Required Monthly Contribution = (Future Value - (Current Savings × (1 + Monthly Rate)^(Total Months))) / (((1 + Monthly Rate)^(Total Months) - 1) / Monthly Rate)

-This calculator primarily uses the combined formula and then works backward to find the "Extra Monthly Needed" if the projected future value falls short.
-The key difference in these variants lies in what variable is being solved for (future value, initial investment, or periodic contribution) and whether regular contributions are included in the model.
+This calculator uses the combined formula and then works backward to find the "Extra Monthly Needed" if the projected future value falls short.

 Frequently Asked Questions